tesseract-ocr/tessdata_contrib/swe_riksdagen/README.md

 Swedish OCR improvement.
 Training data provenance, manual review status, and the complete reproducibility package should be reviewed before this model is accepted upstream.

+## Reproducibility

+The training scripts, source-selection notes, benchmark JSON, and exact checksum are available at
+<https://github.com/yeager/paperless-swedish-ocr>.
+The source document service
+is <https://data.riksdagen.se/>; source PDFs are not redistributed in this repository.
+The PDF text layer was used to create geometrically aligned line facit, and the result was visually spot-checked.
+The complete training set has not been manually proofread, so this model should remain classified as experimental until that review is complete.

+The model file SHA-256 is:

+`30d0834d341a32c7a4c19fbc2e3c4456abb0d4e8f23441cc703673a62c58ed8d`

+The benchmark repository also records a document-specific upper-right logo mask that lowers CER to 0.127% on the test set, but raises WER to 1.417%.
+That preprocessing is not part of this general domain model.